Télé-Québec: Programming

 Télé-Québec presents a range of films, including "auteur" films by notable directors, feature-length documentaries, premiere showings, and Quebec films.
 All films are shown without commercial interruptions, compared to most French-language TV channels in Canada.
 During the last five years, Télé-Québec showed over 959 hours of documentaries, which made up 18% of its programming.
-Documentary topics included socio-political, cultural, historic, scientific, and travel.
+Documentary topics included socio-political, cultural, historical, scientific, and travel.
 Between 2000 and 2006, 137 documentaries and 39 series were produced.